nelson-analytics/nelson-analytics/README.md

 📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Developmen, data warehouse, Azure data factory, ETL.

-📫 How to find me: LinkedIn
+📫 How to find me: [LinkedIn](https://www.linkedin.com/in/godwill-nelson-ukaegbu/).

 ## 💡Skills💡: